-1. True or false.
-If you've written a class containing methods that must not be extended, you can use the final keyword to make the method unchangeable while leaving the rest of the class extensible.

-2. When writing a BoardGame class, you have extended the GamePiece class that requires you to write a move() method.
-In the superclass, GamePiece, the move() method must be a method.
+- 1. True or false.
+If you've written a class containing methods that must not be extended, you can use the final keyword to make the method unchangeable while leaving the rest of the class extensible. - 2.
+When writing a BoardGame class, you have extended the GamePiece class that requires you to write a move() method.
+In the superclass, GamePiece, the move() method must be a method. - a. finalb. privatec. abstractd. derived - $\boldsymbol{e}.\;\texttt{interface}$

-a. final

-b. private

-C. abstract

-d. derived

-e interface

-3. In Java, you can create two classes that share a similar behavior, even if they aren't otherwise related, by having them both the same 4.
-In Java, if you have two classes that are both specialized versions of a more general class, you can have both classes the same 5.
+- 3. In Java, you can create two classes that share a similar behavior, even if they aren't otherwise related, by having them both the same - 4.
+In Java, if you have two classes that are both specialized versions of a more general class, you can have both classes the same . - 5.
 True or false.
-One good use for inheritance is to remove extraneous operations from a superclass by simply overriding the inherited method by using a set of empty braces.
-6. In a correctly written program, any method that uses an object of the superclass Animal should be able to replace that object with an object of Animal's subclass, Rhinoceros.
-This is called the principle.
-7. True or false.
-If Student is a subclass of Person and every Student has a non-inherited method called study(), you should be able to send a study() message to a Person object as well.
-8. If you want to create a new class that uses an existing class as a superclass and want to override only one of several methods declared in the superclass, which inheritance mechanism would be most appropriate? a.
-Simple extension b.
-Polymorphic inheritance c.
-Implementing an interface d.
-A final class e.
-Polysyllabic implementation 9.
-When creating a new subclass from an existing class, you can use the access modifier to allow subclasses access to your data, but prohibit modification by objects of your class.
-10. True or false.
-When overriding a method in a superclass to provide specialized that behavior.
+One good use for inheritance is to remove extraneous operations from a superclass by simply overriding the inherited method by using a set of empty braces. - 6.
+In a correctly written program, any method that uses an object of the superclass Animal should be able to replace that object with an object of Animal's subclass, Rhinoceros.
+This is called the principle. - 7.
+True or false.
+If Student is a subclass of Person and every Student has a noninherited method called study(), you should be able to send a study() message to a Person object as well. - 8.
+If you want to create a new class that uses an existing class as a superclass and want to override only one of several methods declared in the superclass, which inheritance mechanism would be most appropriate? - a.
+Simple extension - b.
+Polymorphic inheritance - c.
+Implementing an interface - d.
+A final class - e.
+Polysyllabic implementation - When creating a new subclass from an existing class, you can use the access modifier to allow subclasses access to your data, but prohibit modification by objects of your class. - 10.
+True or false.
+When overriding a method in a superclass to provide specialized behavior, you are free to add new arguments to the method to help you implement that behavior.